kranux/soft-skills/Negotiation.md

 ## Advices

+- Aim high [25]
 - Be fair: “Good negotiators should always think about how they can show the proposal they're making is fair to both parties,” [25]
+- Come up with a formula before the negotiation [26]
+- Diversify
+- Have a bigger list - give up the nickels for the dimes [26]
+- Sleep late - Carl Icahn, one of the best investors in the world, uses this technique: He schedules his negotiations for the early evening, sleep until 4pm and then go to the negotiation at 6pm.
+Our peak mental ability (according to Dan Ariely, author of Predictably Irrational, and many other books) is approximately 2 hours after we wake up until about 4 hours after we wake up.
+[26]
-- Strike a power pose: see body language [25]
+- Strike a power pose [body language](./README.md#body-language) [25]
-- Aim high [25]

 ## Types: [10]